makeyourownmaker/mixupy/README.md

 ![python
 %>%= 3.7](https://img.shields.io/badge/python->%3D3.7-blue.svg?style=flat)

-mixup is a python package for data-augmentation inspired by [mixup: Beyond Empinical Risk Minimization](https://arxiv.org/abs/1710.09412)
+mixupy is a python package for data-augmentation inspired by [mixup: Beyond Empinical Risk Minimization](https://arxiv.org/abs/1710.09412)

 If you like mixupy, give it a star, or fork it and contribute!